connormeaton/connormeaton.github.io/_pages/books.md

 author_profile: true
 ---

-To me, the purpose of reading is learning, so I want to remember what I read.
+To me, the primary purpose of reading is learning and I want to remember everything that I've read.
 However, reading is difficult and my memory is limited.
-Try as I may, I can't store away entire books in my head.
 Out of fear of wasting my time, I started the Books-in-a-sentence project as a way compress the insights of a book into a more portable form.
 The goal is to not summarize book, but rather distill the essense of my personal reading experience down into one sentence.
-This sentence is then light-weight but useful retrieval tool, like key on a ring that can (hopefully) open a specific larger vault of knowledge when needed.
+This sentence is a light-weight but useful retrieval tool, like key on a ring that can (hopefully) open a larger vault of knowledge when needed.

 ## A